Explainer: The jet subsidy row that threatens transatlantic trade war

 In the cases themselves, both sides have won partial WTO rulings but nobody can agree which side came out on top.
 Each has said its own subsidies were smaller or less harmful than those abroad.
 Both say they have removed any harmful aid, but the WTO says neither has complied fully.

-Now WTO arbitrators must decide on mutual claims of billions of dollars of harm inflicted on each side by "actionable subsidies" in order to determine the amount of tariffs allowed.
+Now WTO arbitrators must decide on mutual claims of billions of dollars of harm inflicted on each side by "actionable subsidies" in order to determine the amount of tariffs allowed, starting with U.S. sanctions on EU goods.

 How big are the tariffs?